ikuibida/ServiceLogonMultifactorWiKi/EN-7.-Examples-of-commands.md

  **<span class="smallcaps">Commands, that you can send to the service</span>**

 7.1.
-Command contains of two or three parts with whitespace as delimeter
+Command consists of two to three parts with whitespace as delimeter

         1. Computer name or all (all computers)